PKua007/rampack/doc/shapes.md

     A shape, which for the default values of `pos` and `rot` is created by rotating a circle arc with endpoints lying on the z axis around the z axis.
 Arc radius and angle are such that the distance between the endpoints is `l` and the resulting shape has radius `r` in its thickest place.
-Shape's midpoint is `pos` (Array of 3 Floats). `rot` specifies shape's orientation - it is an Array of 3 Euler angles, where subsequent elements are angles of rotations around, respectively, x, y and z axis.
-Rotations are performed around z, y, and x axis, in the given order.
+Shape's midpoint is `pos` (Array of 3 Floats). `rot` specifies shape's orientation - it is an Array of 3 Tait-Bryan angles (in degrees), where subsequent elements are angles of rotations around, respectively, x, y and z axis, performed in a given order.

   **GEOMETRIC OPERATIONS**: